PostHog/posthog-js/README.md

 For information on using this library in your app, [see PostHog Docs](https://posthog.com/docs/libraries/js).
 This README is intended for developing the library itself.

+## dependencies

+we use pnpm.

+it's best to install using `npm install -g pnpm@latest-8` and then `pnpm` commands as usual

 ## Testing

 Unit tests: run `pnpm test`.